 Insert Banner - playlist of pictures

 From the toolbox select 'Insert', then 'Insert Banner (pictures or pictures with text)'.
-This opens the Select Location screen.
+This opens the Select name

 Click on 'Add from this computer', browse to where your images are, select a few, then click 'Open'.
 You will then see a list of your selected images.
 Click OK.